bspeice/speice.io/_posts/2019-09-28-binary-format-shootout.md

 if extra research prevents future problems, I'm happy to continue ~~procrastinating~~ researching indefinitely.

 So let's say you're in need of a binary serialization format.
 Data will be going over the network, not just in memory, so having a schema document and code generation is a must.
-Performance is crucial; there's no reason to use Protocol Buffers when other formats support similar features.
+Performance is crucial, so formats that support zero-copy de/serialization are given priority.
 And the more languages supported, the better; I use Rust, but can't predict what other languages this could interact with.

 Given these requirements, the candidates I could find were: